mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 Extent             7.146e-02  7.144e-02   1.000 0.317237
 ```

 The significance starts tells us that, with the exception fo Minor_Axis_Length, the features that are highly correlated to each other contributes strongly to the model, while the Eccentricity and Extent contribute very little.
-This align with our prediticions.
+This align with our predictions.

 We can also measure the total variance explained by all predictors combined using $R^2$.